oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 The **Compose** card should look like this:

 {% img blog/workflows-workshop/Workflows_Compose_card_helper_flow.jpg alt:"The Compose card" %}{: .center-image }

 ### Returning the message to the main flow

-To complete this flow, you must return the message to the main flow.
+You must return the message to the main flow to complete this flow.

 1. To add the **Return** card, click **Add function > Flow Control (category) > Return**
 2. Take the **Output** from the **Compose** card and connect it to the **Return** card